 In terms of NPM downloads, it already has over 500k downloads.

-Svelte Surpassed React in the Top Paying Web Frameworks
+Svelte Surpassed Vue in the Top Paying Web Frameworks

-Even with its still little demand on the market, Svelte developers, according to Stack Overflow survey, enjoy a $71k/year compensation – $2k higher than React developers.
+Even with its still little demand on the market, Svelte developers, enjoy a $70k/year compensation – $20k higher than Vue developers.

-According to the State of JS, Svelte is at the top of the interest of developers, with 70% of all respondents interested in learning and working using the framework.
+Svelte is also at the top of the interest of developers, with 65% of all respondents interested in learning and working using Svelte.

 In fact having a similar search volume as Vue.js and a steady increase in searches over time.